AlbeMiglio/CI2025_lab3_reviewA/README.md

 2. The "SciPy" Engine: By wrapping SciPy's C-based solvers, we bypass the Python Global Interpreter Lock (GIL) and object overhead for the heavy computational lifting.

+3. 3.
+A* Heuristic Correction

+We identified a critical edge case where round(distance) in graph generation created Inadmissible Heuristics (where $H(n)>TrueCost)$.
+- The Fix: We implemented a heuristic using floor(distance * 0.9999).
+- Result: This guarantees $H(n)≤C(n)$ even with floating-point rounding errors, restoring A*'s optimality guarantees.

 ## Analysis & Findings

 ### 1. The "Implementation Gap"